ebranlard/fuzzy-run/README.md

 The number of lines of history and results may be modified at the beginning of the script.

+The list of commands and the command history are two text files located in the directory of the script.
+Simply edit these files to modify the command list.

 ## REQUIREMENTS
 You need to install the following:
     python